discordjs/RPC/README.md

   });
 });

-// Log into RPC with client id; without auth allows only rich presence
+// Log in to RPC with only client id; allows only rich presence.
 // If you want to use other features you should see below for an example
-// of authorization with scopes, which will still let you use rich presence client.login(clientID);
+// of authorization with scopes, which will still let you use rich presence
+// if you are using the `ipc` transport. client.login('18712471923871230');
 ```

 ### Browser Example